HzaCode/DP2_BeginnersGuide/Study：catogery_step.md

 - **Unique Global Variables**: Ensure the value of "STU" is unique to avoid confusion with other studies in the system.
 This helps maintain clarity and ease of management for your project.

-- **Testing Configuration Before Running**: Before actually running, use the DP2 platform's test feature to verify the correctness of your configuration.
-This process is completed through the interface's "Test Configuration Parameters," and if the configuration is correct and error-free, a new project file will be generated.
-This step is crucial as it can prevent potential errors and problems, ensuring a smooth data extraction process.

-## Summary

-After completing the `category_step`, you will have obtained category information, which can then be used in the `list_step` or other steps to further extract detailed data from each category.
-Through precise configuration and thorough testing, you can ensure effective extraction of the needed category information from the category page, thus providing accurate input data for subsequent steps.
+- **Testing Configuration Before Running**: Prior to initiating your data extraction process, it's crucial to ensure the accuracy of your setup with the DP2 platform's test feature.
+This can be done via the "Test Configuration Parameters" section within the interface.
+A successful check, confirming your setup is correct and free from errors, results in the creation of a new project.
+Within this **test project**, you have the opportunity to fine-tune the extraction parameters by setting up the [Jexctor configuration for 'category_step'](Jexter%20Configuration%3AExtracting%20the%20Category%20in%20'category_step'.md).